nirtamir2/talks/2025-06-26/src/slides.md

 <!-- - <mdi-linkedin /> [@nirtamir2](https://linkedin.com/in/nirtamir2) -->

 <!--
-My name is Nir Tamir.
+My name is Nir.
+Tamir.
 I've been doing frontend for over a decade.
 You can find more about me at nirtamir.com.
 -->